Kinesiology & Recreation - Sport Management

 Additional Program Admission Requirements

-- submit a current resume, outlining your education and work history (2 page maximum).
+Submit a current resume that outlines your education and work history (2-page maximum)

 - Fall Term — February 1